igorline/slither_wiki/JSON-output.md

 }
 ```

-`compare-function-ids` may contain up to four fields:
+`compare-function-ids` may contain multiple instances of these four fields:

 ```json
 {